michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 My publishing platform is Beehiiv which overall has been great except they don't offer an API to publish the letter without an enterprise agreement.
 So the last step is I hop through their web UI and copy paste my letter to schedule for the following morning.
 Overall it takes about 10 minutes to read the letter and 5 minutes to schedule the send.

 ---

+## Conclusion

+Overall this has been a fun project and I learned a lot, hopefully you enjoyed reading about it.
+For my next post I plan to talk about some of what I learned using AI coding tools.
+Could certainly have gone way deeper here but this is long enough as it is, thanks for reading!!

+- Mike